 - Place the rolled dough into the refrigerator, sealed well, for 12 hours or overnight.
-(If you are not planning on using all the dough right away, freeze in well sealed storage bags in the freezer.)
+(If you are not planning on using all the dough right away, freeze it in well-sealed storage bags in the freezer.)

-- When ready to bake, preheat oven to 400 degrees F.
+- When ready to bake the cut out cookies, preheat the oven to 400℉

-- Bake for 6-7 minutes, when cookies look JUST set, not at all browned.
+- Bake for 6-7 minutes.
+You want the cookies to look JUST set, not at all browned.

-- Remove from oven and allow to sit on cookie sheet on a cooling rack for 2-3 minutes and then gently remove cookies from the tray and allow to fully cool before icing.
+- Remove the cookies from the oven, place the cookie sheet on a cooling rack, and allow the cookies to sit on the baking sheet for 2-3 minutes to finish setting up.
+After 2-3 minutes, gently remove the cookies from the tray and allow them to cool fully before icing.